-6. Reference to prescribed plastic bag before commencement of Environmental Protection Regulations Amendment (Prohibited Plastics and Balloons) Regulations 2021 Pt.
+6. Reference to prescribed plastic bag before commencement of Environmental Protection Regulations Amendment (Prohibited Plastics and Balloons) Regulations 2022 Pt.
 3

-In the period beginning on 1 January 2022 and ending on 30 June 2022, a reference in regulation 5 to a prescribed plastic bag includes a reference to a bag that will be a prescribed plastic bag for the purposes of these regulations immediately after the Environmental Protection Regulations Amendment (Prohibited Plastics and Balloons) Regulations 2021 Part 3 comes into operation.
+Before 1 July 2022, a reference in regulation 5 to a prescribed plastic bag is a reference to a bag that will be a prescribed plastic bag for the purposes of these regulations immediately after the Environmental Protection Regulations Amendment (Prohibited Plastics and Balloons) Regulations 2022 Part 3 comes into operation.

-[Regulation 6 inserted: SL 2021/215 r.
-7.]
+[Regulation 6 inserted: SL 2022/64 r.
+8.]